nigelgalbraith/ITGuideTool/public/README.md

 ```

 The app loads `data/guides.json` as the guide registry.
 That registry defines the home page content, troubleshooting categories, and the guide JSON file paths.
 Individual guide files contain the decision-tree data used by the interactive guide, Mermaid flowchart, and printable guide reference.

+## Guide Editor

+The built-in browser editor provides a graphical interface for maintaining guide JSON files used by the website.

+It allows users to:

+- Create and delete guides
+- Create question and outcome nodes
+- Edit guide metadata
+- Assign images, captions and alt text
+- Validate guide data
+- Preview guides before saving
+- Save JSON compatible with the website

 ## Technology